-- 1. We elevate the work of educators: Founded on the belief that educators are designers, Design for Change is created for all educators (K-12).
-Design for Change equips and trains leaders in the design thinking process, building on their experience and expertise.
-Educators can access tools, resources, training and coaching to integrate the Design for Change methodology.
+- 1. We elevate the work of educators: Because we believe educators are designers, Design for Change equips all educators to be leaders in the design thinking process and provides them with tools, resources, training, and coaching in the DFC methodology.

 - 3. We connect to a global network: By participating in Design for Change, students join a coalition of young people creating social change around the world by designing solutions to address the UN Global Goals.